Global Travel Assistance

 A. Global Travel Assistance helps you until you have returned home or have received final treatment.

-Global Travel Assistance not available to FL, OR or WA residents.
+Global Travel Assistance not available to NY, FL, OR or WA residents.